Culture Myths About Values Can Hinder Growth

 The Definition of Corporate Values

 Corporate values are the compass that guides decisions and the sense of what is right and wrong at your company.
-Values are your company’s fundamental beliefs and are often written in manuals for new employees to read when they first come aboard.
-Corporate values form the foundation of a health culture – especially for organizations that properly define and live core values.
+Values are your company’s fundamental beliefs and are often deeply embedded during the new employee orientation and succession planning processes.
+Corporate values form the foundation of a healthy culture — especially for organizations that properly define and live core values.

 The Definition of Corporate Culture

 Culture, on the other hand, is how things truly get done in an organization.
-Workplace culture is an intangible that can only be measured by understanding the way people think, behave and work.
+Workplace culture is an intangible that can only be measured by understanding the way people think, behave, and work on a daily basis.

 Three Common Corporate Culture Myths Related to Values